-- (e) If a Price Agreement for Public Improvements will exceed \$50,000 over the term of the Agreement, the Contract shall require the payment of prevailing wages pursuant to ORS 279C.800 through 279C.870. - (6) Expedited Contracting Process in Order to Access State, Federal, or Grant Funding.
+- (d) The term of the Price Agreement, including renewals, may not exceed the term stated in the original solicitation. - (e) If a Price Agreement for Public Improvements will exceed \$50,000 over the term of the Agreement, the Contract shall require the payment of prevailing wages pursuant to ORS 279C.800 through 279C.870. - (6) Expedited Contracting Process in Order to Access State, Federal, or Grant Funding.
 The Superintendent may waive any or all of the solicitation procedures under this Division 49 in the following circumstances: - (a) The state or federal government or granting entity has adopted a funding program or made funding available to assist the District in constructing Public Improvements and has attached a time deadline to have a Contract in place, a Project underway, or a Project completed in order for the District to access or be eligible for those funds.
-Such programs include, without limitation, the American Recovery and Reinvestment Act of 2009 (""ARRA") and similar programs. - (b) The Superintendent determines that compliance with the solicitation procedures in this Division 49 could jeopardize the District's ability to access or be eligible for such funding under the timeline established by the state or federal government or granting entity. - (c) The Superintendent provides for an alternative contracting process. - (d) The reasons for and extent of the waiver are documented in the Procurement File. - (e) Notwithstanding PPS- 45-0200, the School Board hereby authorizes the Superintendent to enter into and approve payment on Contracts subject to this exemption in any dollar amount, but will report the nature and amount of the Contract to the School Board if the Contract is over the Superintendent's delegated authority as set forth in PPS- 45-0200(4)(b)(A).
+Such programs include, without limitation, the American Recovery and Reinvestment Act of 2009 ("ARRA2") and similar programs. - (b) The Superintendent determines that compliance with the solicitation procedures in this Division 49 could jeopardize the District2's ability to access or be eligible for such funding under the timeline established by the state or federal government or granting entity. - (c) The Superintendent provides for an alternative contracting process. - (d) The reasons for and extent of the waiver are documented in the Procurement File. - (e) Notwithstanding PPS- 45-0200, the School Board hereby authorizes the Superintendent to enter into and approve payment on Contracts subject to this exemption in any dollar amount, but will report the nature and amount of the Contract to the School Board if the Contract is over the Superintendent2's delegated authority as set forth in PPS- 45-0200(4)(b)(A).